 - Personal details – You will need to provide your name, age, occupation and address.
 You may also be asked about your marital status, whether you have children and if you own your own home.

-- Vehicle registration number - You will then be asked to confirm vehicle age, make and model
+- Vehicle registration number – You will then be asked to confirm the vehicle age, make and model.

 - Estimated annual mileage – You will need to provide the annual mileage that you expect to complete each year.

 - Additional safety features – You may be asked whether the vehicle has an immobiliser or tracker installed or whether you have a dashcam or black box fitted.

 - Modifications – You will need to confirm whether you have made any modifications to the vehicle, such as changes to the suspension, engine, tyres, wheels or bodywork.
 Modifications may result in being quoted significantly more.